Does Cannabis Help With Recovery After A Workout?

 Despite the debate over the term, recovery is generally considered to be the resolution of pain, soreness, swelling and inflammation, paired with the adaption of the tissue and a return to normal strength.

 In the context of physical recovery, inflammation is not the enemy, but rather “a key process underlying muscular repair and regeneration.”
-When you use cannabis or CBD to recover, the goal is not to completely eliminate inflammation, but rather to aid and accelerate your body’s natural repair mechanisms with cannabis or CBD to get you back on the trail, the court or the slopes.
+When you use cannabis or CBD to recover, the goal is to aid and accelerate your body’s natural repair mechanisms with cannabis or CBD to get you back on the trail, the court or the slopes.

 What Does the Science Say?